captainGeech42/hotline/README.md

 ## Config:

 For a client, you can omit the `server` block.
-The below sample config shows all possible values
+The below sample config shows all possible values.
+Please note that the default Dockerfile only exposes port 8080/tcp and 53/[tcp,udp].

 ```yml
 ---